antecave-web/Star-Trek-Ascendancy-Galactic-Crisis-Mode/README.md

 Use the following rules changes from the GF9 *Ascendancy: The Final Frontier Rulebook* https://drive.google.com/file/d/1K9qVknW8sNpRYoJeKO51ZRxjKZstqn5c/view
 * Simultaneous Build phase, followed by a Command phase where players take clockwise turns executing one command at a time untill no comand tokens remain unspent.
 Additionaly, players can spend one command to generate 1 production, or two commands to generate 1 research.
 * Movement rework: Impulse movement costs 1 command and is enough to move one system over.
 Warp speed costs 2 command and move up to two systems + any bonuses from research.
 (I.e no waiting in warp, collecting warp tokens, or popping out somehere later.)
-Option to immediately attack after movment by spending an extra command token.
+Option to immediately attack after movment; To do so, Move to a System with rival Ships in Orbit, but halt on the Space Lane Attached to the System before you arrive.
+Then immediately Exhaust another Command token to initiate the Space Battle.
+This is the only way you can end a Move at Impulse or Warp command on a Space Lane rather than In Orbit of a System.
+You may always move through Systems you Control (one where you have a Control Node), regardless of the presence of rival Ships.
 * Starting with 8 resource nodes insted of the Dominion War standard of 12.

 ---